Debian: Organization

 Debian developers are organized in a web of trust.
-There are at present about one thousand active Debian developers, but it is possible to contribute to the project without being an official developer.
+There are about one thousand active Debian developers, but it is possible to contribute to the project without being an official developer.

 The project maintains official mailing lists and conferences for communication and coordination between developers.
 For issues with single packages and other tasks, a public bug tracking system is used by developers and end users.
 Internet Relay Chat is also used for communication among developers and to provide real time help.

 Debian is supported by donations made to organizations authorized by the leader.
 The largest supporter is Software in the Public Interest, the owner of the Debian trademark, manager of the monetary donations and umbrella organization for various other community free software projects.

 A Project Leader is elected once per year by the developers.
 The leader has special powers, but they are not absolute, and appoints delegates to perform specialized tasks.
 Delegates make decisions as they think is best, taking into account technical criteria and consensus.
 By way of a General Resolution, the developers may recall the leader, reverse a decision made by the leader or a delegate, amend foundation documents and make other binding decisions.
 The voting method is based on the Schulze method (Cloneproof Schwartz Sequential Dropping).

 Project leadership is distributed occasionally.
 Branden Robinson was helped by the Project Scud, a team of developers that assisted the leader, but there were concerns that such leadership would split Debian into two developer classes.
 Anthony Towns created a supplemental position, Second In Charge (2IC), that shared some powers of the leader.
 Steve McIntyre was 2IC and had a 2IC himself.

 One important role in Debian's leadership is that of a release manager.
 The release team sets goals for the next release, supervises the processes and decides when to release.
 The team is led by the next release managers and stable release managers.
 Release assistants were introduced in 2003.